-The National Cable & Telecommunications Association (NCTA) in the United States has completed an extensive evaluation of the impact of white space devices (WSDs).
+In 2008, the National Cable & Telecommunications Association (NCTA) in the United States completed an extensive evaluation of the impact of white space devices (WSDs) and a further study included in Attachment 2 to Annex 2.
 There are two principal concerns.
 The first being the possible interference to TV interface devices such as VCRs, DVDs, and cable set top boxes that operate on or adjacent to TV channels in the low VHF band from 47 MHz to 72 MHz.
-NCTA asks that WSDs not be allowed to operate in the low VHF band.
-The second concern is the possible interference to cable headend reception of over-the-air broadcast signals.
+NCTA asked that WSDs not be allowed to operate in the low VHF band.
+The NCTA also asked that WSDs should also be prohibited from the high VHF TV band, 174 MHz to 234 MHz.
+In addition, WSDs operating in the UHF band and in fixed locations should be limited in their proximity to residential buildings.

+The second concern was the possible interference to cable headend reception of over-the-air broadcast signals.
 Although some cable operations have direct links to television stations, many cable systems receive terrestrial broadcast signals through tower-mounted, high gain directional terrestrial antennas, particularly in the rural and fringe areas.
-In order to mitigate the potential for interference, NCTA asks that WSD operation be restricted to only fixed devices, that no co-channel or adjacent channel WSD operation be permitted in the service area of the TV station, and that co-channel and adjacent channel WSD operation be restricted beyond the service area by a “line-of-sight” distance.
+In order to mitigate the potential for interference, NCTA asked that WSD operation be restricted to only fixed devices, that no co-channel or adjacent channel WSD operation be permitted in the service area of the TV station, and that co-channel and adjacent channel WSD operation be restricted beyond the service area by a “line-of-sight” distance.
+NCTA also suggested that spectrum coordination be required before portable WSDs are operated on channels adjacent to those being received at a cable TV headend.

-Further study by the NCTA, found in Attachment 2 to Annex 2, finds that in addition to the low VHF band, WSDs should also be prohibited from the high VHF TV band, 174 MHz to 234 MHz.
-In addition, WSDs operating in the UHF band and in fixed locations should be limited in their proximity to residential buildings.
-NCTA also suggests that spectrum coordination is required before portable WSDs are operated on channels adjacent to those being received at a cable TV headend.
+In its rules adopted subsequent to the 2007 and 2008 studies, the FCC retained the solution of relying on the geolocation of the white space devices and access to a database so that these devices are not allowed to operate in a sector located around registered cable headend reception systems.
+Such exclusion zone is based on minimum distances within the main beam of the cable receiving antenna for a specified beamwidth, and minimum distances outside this main beam for the co-channel and adjacent channels respectively.

 Provided by Russian Federation example of usage the frequency band 470-862 MHz by cable TV operator «NCN» is presented in Figure 4.1. «NCN» provides cable television services in Moscow.
 Terrestrial TV signal is delivered to all apartments, which are connected to cable network, and monthly fee is automatically included in the bill for municipal services.
 The broadcasting network includes more than 40 channels in analog format.
 The part of «NCN» on the broadcasting cable market is 72% in Moscow, 76% in St. Petersburg, 49% in Yekaterinburg.
 The cable TV operators not only use all terrestrial ranges, they are also begin to use an extended cable range (below 470 MHz), despite the fact that old TV models don`t support this range.
 Thus, they have almost no opportunities of transferring programs from the bands 694-790 MHz and 790-862 MHz to the other parts of the spectrum.